Skip to content

 When you understand how legal problems affect people’s health outcomes, partnership just makes sense.

-experience three or more legal problems in a given year.
+Over one-fifth of people in Australia experience three or more legal problems in a given year.

 People often report multiple legal problems and these problems tend to cluster – such as family breakdown and money issues or problems centred around poor-quality housing.

 One in five of the most disadvantaged in our community take no action in response to their legal problems, for reasons including not recognising the issue as a legal problem, stress, time, cost, fear of damaging relationships and having bigger problems to deal with.
-When people do seek advice, they are more likely to ask a non- legal advisor, such as a health professional, than a lawyer.
+When people do seek advice, they are more likely to ask a non-legal advisor, such as a health professional, than a lawyer.

-Read more about the evidence and data supporting health justice partnership.
+Find out more about health justice partnership.

 Building the case for health justice partnership